Bear Creek High School (California)

 Bear Creek High School is a high school located in north Stockton, California.
-It is part of Lodi Unified School District (LUSD).
-Current enrollment is roughly 2,000 students.
-Before Ronald E. McNair High School opened in 2006, Bear Creek was the newest high school in LUSD.
+It is part of Lodi Unified School District (Lodi USD).
+Current enrollment is roughly 1,800 students.
+Before Ronald E. McNair High School opened in 2005, Bear Creek was the newest high school in Lodi USD.
+Current enrollment is approximately 2,300 students.
+Opportunities for BCHS students includes levels of most core classes, a large variety of electives, AP classes, and a host of extracurricular activities.
+The Bear Creek High four-year graduation rate exceeds 84%.
+BCHS continues to prepare Bruin learners for the 21st century by linking the traditions of the past with the challenges of the future.